folio-org/folio-org.github.io/guidelines/github-actions-frontend.md

 This document is for existing and new front-end UI and Stripes repositories.
 For new modules, get the source code and other files in place before adding these workflows.

-## Setting up the workflows
+## Overview

-**Note**: A separate branch and pull request is created for each selected workflow.
+A separate branch and pull request is created for each selected workflow.
 There are two separate workflows:
 1. Snapshot artifacts (FOLIO NPM Workflow)
 2. Release artifacts (FOLIO NPM Release Workflow)

-### Disable Jenkins pipeline

-When the first pull request is created with the first workflow, then the Jenkins pipeline needs to be disabled as a first step.
-This prevents it running in parallel with the GitHub Action workflows and so publishing duplicate artifacts.

-Do: `git mv Jenkinsfile Jenkinsfile.deprecated`

-After these CI workflows are successfully operating, then that file can be removed.

-### Add FOLIO workflows
+## Add FOLIO workflows

 The workflows are established by following these steps:
 - From the repository GitHub page, navigate to the `Actions` tab.